How to invest during retirement to protect your pension pot

 2. Understand your risk appetite for retirement investments

 A financial adviser will help you to work out your risk appetite (also known as risk tolerance).
-This may not be as you expect: you might be much more (or less) able to withstand risk than you think.
+This may differ from what you expect: you might be much more (or less) able to withstand risk than you think.

 3. Pick asset classes that align with your risk appetite and income goals